Here's a review of the material we looked at concerning slavery as it was practiced in the Old and New Testament times:

 E. Guard your gifts

 Also, he is not to trade the gospel for the false knowledge or philosophy that was being promoted at that time.
-He was a young man and could be seduced into joining the older and perhaps "educated" teachers who were promoting a false teaching with fancy words and claims to superior knowledge.
-Others had been seduced and led away but he had to guard against this and remain faithful to his calling and to his message of the gospel.
+He was a young man and could be seduced into joining the older and perhaps "educated" teachers who were promoting a false teaching with fancy words and personal claims to superior knowledge.
+Others had been seduced and led away but Timothy had to guard against this and remain faithful to his calling as well as to the message of the gospel.

 Paul then ends the letter with the blessing "grace be with you."
-Grace here includes all the blessings of God summarized in one word: grace.
+The Apostle includes all the blessings of God summarized in a single word: grace.

 Doxology — 6:15b-16